Theory of weights for log convergent cohomologies II: the case of a proper SNCL scheme in characteristic $p>0$: Monodromy operators

 \section{Monodromy operators}

-In this section we define the $p$-adic monodromy operator on log convergent cohomologcal complexes for a log smooth scheme.
-We also define the $p$-adic quasi-monodromy operator on log convergent Steenbrink complexes for an SNCL scheme.
+In this section we define the $p$-adic monodromy operator on the log convergent cohomologcal complex of a log smooth scheme.
+We also define the $p$-adic quasi-monodromy operator on the log convergent Steenbrink complex $(A_{\rm conv},P)$ of an SNCL scheme.
 We prove that they are equal.

 Let the notations be as in \S\ref{sec:mplf} and \S\ref{sec:wfcipp}.
 Let us recall the following triangle (\ref{ali:oqay}):

 Hence we obtain the following boundary morphism

 \begin{defi} We call the boundary morphism above the {\it convergent monodromy operator} of $F$ and we denote it by